Scope: This guide will show you how to read call numbers, so you will be able to find materials in the University of Maryland Libraries.

 Brief overview: Library of Congress classification system

-Listed below are the general subject categories for the Library of Congress Classification system which are used at the beginning of call numbers.
-For more extensive detail, review the Library of Congress Classification Outline.
+The general subject categories for the Library of Congress Classification system, which are used at the beginning of call numbers, can be found here: Library of Congress Classification Outline.